End of an era as Airbus sells last two A340 jets

 They will be placed into commercial service with an unidentified airline early next year, it said in a statement.

-Airbus declined to comment on the background to the sale, but industry sources have previously said the only two A340s remaining for sale had orginally been built for Kingfisher.
+Airbus declined to comment on the background to the sale, but industry sources have previously said the only two A340s remaining for sale had originally been built for Kingfisher.

 They were most recently listed by Airbus as waiting for delivery to unidentified private customers.